Tezeroth/edx-UI-UX-Bootcamp-wk-1/README.md

 ## Below are the tasks we were to complete, and what changes I made to the code

-# to ensure semantic HTML elements were found through the source code
+# 1: To ensure semantic HTML elements were found through the source code

 - I ensured that the div, for the header class was renamed to 'header'
 - I ensured that the div containing nav menu items was changed to nav, and edited the appropriate CSS